Time is the only nonrenewable resource – Sri Ambati, Founder and CEO, H2O.ai.

 There you have it, a quick introduction to preprocessing and feature engineering practices tailored to time series data.
 You could treat time series as just another supervised machine learning problem, but that isn’t going to give you excellent results.
 Instead, apply the techniques you’ve learned in this article to create robust models and high-quality forecasts that will empower your business’s growth in the months and years to come.

-If you want to give everyone in your company the power to create incredible models with minimal effort, you can start a 14-day free trial of H2O AI Cloud.
+If you want to give everyone in your company the power to create incredible models with minimal effort, you can request a demo of H2O AI Cloud.